apache/ranger/dev-support/ranger-docker/README.md

 ## Overview

-Docker files in this folder create docker images and run them to build Apache Ranger, deploy Apache Ranger and dependent services in containers.
+Use Dockerfiles in this directory to create docker images and run them to build Apache Ranger, deploy Apache Ranger and dependent services in containers.

-## Usage
+### Environment Setup

-1. Ensure that you have recent version of Docker installed from [docker.io](http://www.docker.io) (as of this writing: Engine 20.10.5, Compose 1.28.5).
+- Ensure that you have recent version of Docker installed from [docker.io](http://www.docker.io) (as of this writing: Engine 20.10.5, Compose 1.28.5).
    Make sure to configure docker with at least 6gb of memory.

-2. Update environment variables in ```.env``` file, if necessary
+- Update environment variables in ```.env``` file, if necessary

-3. Set ```dev-support/ranger-docker``` as your working directory.
+- Set ```dev-support/ranger-docker``` as your working directory.

-4. Execute following command to download necessary archives to setup Ranger/HDFS/Hive/HBase/Kafka/Knox/Ozone services:
+- Execute following command to download necessary archives to setup Ranger/HDFS/Hive/HBase/Kafka/Knox/Ozone services:
    ~~~
    chmod +x download-archives.sh
-   source download-archives.sh

    # use a subset of the below to download specific services
-   download_hadoop; download_hbase; download_hive; download_kafka; download_knox; download_ozone
+   ./download-archives.sh hadoop hive hbase kafka knox ozone
    ~~~

-5. Execute following commands to set environment variables to build Apache Ranger docker containers:
+- Execute following commands to set environment variables to build Apache Ranger docker containers:
    ~~~
    export DOCKER_BUILDKIT=1
    export COMPOSE_DOCKER_CLI_BUILD=1